roblatour/OMVBackup/README.md

        (enter your password if prompted)

 2. via the OMV Web Interface
-   This requires that a scheduling task has been setup in OMV as noted below and that you manually run it as described in point 11 below
+   This requires that a scheduling task has been setup in OMV as noted below and that you manually run it (also as described below).

+Note: if within OMV, System - Notification - Events Process Monitoring and/or Multiple Device (Software RAID) are enabled then several e-mail alters will be generated while the backup is running.

 ## Automatically running the backup
-OMV's scheduling feature can be used to setup automatic periodic backups To do this:
+OMV's scheduling feature can be used to setup automatic periodic backups

+To do this:
 1. Sign on to the OMV Web interface as admin
-2. Go to System - Scheduled Tasks
-3. Click on the + sign in the blue circle in the horizontal menu bar to add a new task
+2. Go to System - Scheduled Tasks and click on the + sign in the horizontal menu bar to add a new task
-5. Check Enabled
+3. Check Enabled
-6. Set your desired scheduling;
+4. Set your desired scheduling;
     For example mine runs on the first day of each month at 1am with Certain Day; Minute 0; Hour 1; Day of Month 1; Month \*; Day of week \*
-7. Set the user to root
+5. Set the user to root
-8. Set the command to:
+6. Set the command to:
     (from the root user's perspective the path on your system where the createBackup.sh file is stored)\createBackup.sh for example mine is set to:
 	/home/rob/backupRoutine/createBackup.sh
-9.  if in OMV, System - Notations are setup you may optionally check 'Send command output via email' if you like
+7. 'Send command output via email'	may be optionally checked if within the OMV Web Interface System - Notifications - Settings is enabled
-10. Save and apply pending changes
+8. Save and apply pending changes

-11. You can test this by clicking on the task and then clicking on the right arrow run icon in the horizontal menu bar However, if you do your OMV Web connection should almost immediately be lost.
+You can test this by clicking on the task and then clicking on the right arrow run icon in the horizontal menu bar.
-	Ironically, this is an indication the shell is working as intended as the first thing it does, prior to making backup, is (as mentioned above) to take the OMV web interface offline and put the OS drive in read only mode for the time needed to do the backup.
+However, if you do this your OMV Web connection should almost immediately be disconnected as the first thing the shell does, prior to making backup, is (as mentioned above) take the OMV web interface offline and put the OS drive in read only mode for the time needed to do the backup.
-	Having that said, (also as mentioned above) while the backup is running you will still have SSH and OMV file accesses.
+Having that said, while the backup is running you will still have direct, SSH and OMV file accesses (also as mentioned above).

 ## When the backup is finished
 If you need to restore your OS + OMV drive then having easy access to the either the backup image file or the compressed backup image file will be important.
 Accordingly, it is best to copy at least one of these files to an easy to access location not managed by OMV.
 Optionally, you can flash it to a suitable backup drive (more information directly below)

-## Retoring the backup
+## Restoring from the backup
-Use a tool such as Raspberry Pi Imager to flash the image to another drive of the same capacity or greater Of note, with Raspberry Pi Imager the compressed image file does not need to be uncompressed first
+Use a tool such as Raspberry Pi Imager to flash the image to another drive of the same capacity or greater.
+Of note, with Raspberry Pi Imager the compressed image file may be used without uncompromising it

 If you use Raspberry Pi Imager
     Click on 'Operating System' - 'Use Custom' - and select your compressed (or uncompressed) backup file